-These findings have been supported by many other studiessuch as the one of Raimes (1985), who supported Zamel's

-(1983) observations on the role of language in the composing process.
+These findings have been supported by many other studies- such as the one of Raimes (1985), who supported Zamel's (1983) observations on the role of language in the composing process.
 She suggested that with students who exhibit lack of competence in writing, poor composing competence could be a greater factor in this than poor language competence.
 She used think- aloud protocols to investigate the writing process and made the following comment on experienced writers:

 "They consider purpose and audience.
 They consult their own background knowledge.
 They let ideas incubate.
-They plan as they write, they read back over written.
-Contrary to what they have what many textbooks advice, writers do not follow a neat sequence of planning, organising, writing and then revising.
+They plan as they write, they read back over what they have written.
+Contrary to what many textbooks advise, writers do not follow a neat sequence of planning, organising, writing and then revising.
 For while writer's product- the finished essay, a story or novel- is presented in lines, the process that produces is not linear at all."
 (Raimes 1985: 229)

-1.7.4.1.
+1.8.4.1.
 The implications of the process approach

-The issues that arise for teachers from insights into what makes a successful writer are whether we can teach strategies for planning, revising and editing, and whether we can help students develop a sense of audience.
+The issues that arise for teachers from insights into what makes a successful writer are whether we can teach strategies for planning, revising, editing, and help students develop a sense of audience.